• Skip to primary navigation

 While rockfish has a rough, scaly exterior with colors ranging from red to yellow, cod has a smooth, white or cream-colored skin.

-The texture of rockfish is firm and meaty, whereas cod tends to be softer and flakier.
+The texture of rockfish is firm and meaty, whereas cod is usually softer and flakier.

 These differences in texture and appearance can affect the cooking method, as rockfish requires high heat for a short time period, while cod can be cooked at lower temperatures for longer periods.